rohitnitjsr1801/leap-frontend/my-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 Things pending (28th may):
-ongoing promotions ko edit krne ka component without signin home page analytics if customer is eligible then only show discounted price protected routes logout
+without signin home page
+analytics
+wishlist
+products purchase history +promotion purchase in same file protected routes logout